Plan 9 from Outer Space: Legacy

 Some critics, including Michael Medved, consider Plan 9 from Outer Space the worst film in the history of cinema.
-But others have rated the film more positively; many of them say the film is simply too amusing to be considered the worst film ever made, and that its ineptitude adds to its charm.
+However, others have rated the film more positively; many of them say the film is simply too amusing to be considered the worst film ever made, and that its ineptitude adds to its charm.

 On review aggregator Rotten Tomatoes, the film holds an approval rating of 66% based on 38 reviews, with an average score of 5.70/10.
 The website's critical consensus reads, "The epitome of so-bad-it's-good cinema, Plan 9 from Outer Space is an unintentionally hilarious sci-fi 'thriller' from anti-genius Ed Wood that is justly celebrated for its staggering ineptitude."
 On Metacritic, the film received a score of 56 based on 13 reviews, indicating "mixed or average reviews".

 Josiah Teal of Film Threat gave the film a 10/10, calling it a "quintessential cult classic" and writing that it is a "testament to a love of cinema and making all the wrong creative choices."
 There are also claims that Wood managed to convey some interesting ideas.
 The Encyclopedia of Science Fiction, for instance, claims that "the film's reception modulated away from jovial mockery of its wanton indifference to normal professional standards of script, performance, and effects, in favour of a more nuanced appreciation of its dreamlike narrative assemblage of genre tropes, resonantly unspeakable dialogue, and irrepressible budgetary ingenuity."

 As of 2021, Plan 9 had failed to place in the IMDb Bottom 100, a list compiled using average scores given by Internet Movie Database users, though some of Wood's other movies had.
 In 1996, the film was saluted by the author of the Cult Flicks and Trash Pics edition of VideoHound, which says: "The film has become so famous for its own badness that it's now beyond criticism".

 In 1978 musician Glenn Danzig founded the record label Plan 9 Records, an apparent reference to the film.
 The label ceased operations in 1995.

+The UK punk/rock band The Damned's song "Plan 9 Channel 7" (from the 1979 album Machine Gun Etiquette) refers to Vampira's association with James Dean.